liferay/liferay-docs/devGuide/en/chapters/12-designing-with-alloyui.markdown

         height: 250px;
         }

+3. Deploy your portlet to your portal.

+Your images display
-Now if you deploy your portlet to your portal, your images will display correctly.
-Give yourself a pat on the back, you've just successfully used the `aui-carousel` in a portlet!
-Next we will delve into the inner-workings of the carousel and see what makes it tick.
+correctly.
+Give yourself a pat on the back; you've just successfully used the `aui-carousel` in a portlet!
+Next, let's delve into the inner-workings of the carousel and see what makes it tick.

-#### What's Happening behind the Scenes of the AUI-Carousel?

-First, a `view.jsp` file was created and code was inserted to tell the portlet what to display.
-At the top of the code, the taglibs are referenced; in this case we used the `java` and `aui` taglibs.
-Just below the taglibs a `#myCarousel` div was created with divs inside, to hold the images for the carousel.
+The JSP code you inserted in the portlet specified your carousel.
+You included directives for using the `java` and `aui` taglibs.
+Below them, you specified a div named `myCarousel`, to identify the carousel's images.
+This set the foundation for using the aui script.

+The script uses the
-Once the foundation was set, an aui script was created that used the `aui-carousel` module; it was then given some basic attributes so that it knew where to display the carousel and what size to display it at.
-In this case we told the `aui-carousel` to display in the `myCarousel` div by placing the div's id as the value of the `contentBox` attribute and setting the `width` and `height` attributes at the resolution of 700px X 250px.
-Finally, a `main.css` file was created and given divs with the id `carousel-item` and a `width` and `height` property with values that matched the `width` and `height` attributes in the `view.jsp`.
+`aui-carousel` module.
+We gave it some basic attributes to specify where to display the carousel and what size to display it at.
+In this case, we told the `aui-carousel` to display in the `myCarousel` div by placing the div's ID as the value of the `contentBox` attribute.
+We also set the `width` and `height` attributes at the resolution of 700px X 250px.

+Finally, we used the `main.css` file to style the `carousel-item` divs, giving them `width` and `height` property values to match the carousel's `width` and `height` attributes, specified in the JSP.
+That wasn't so hard, was it?

 Next we'll take a look at how you can customize the carousel to give it your own flare.

-## Customizing the AUI-Carousel
+### Customizing the AUI-Carousel

 Now comes the really fun part: making the carousel your own!

-1. Open the *view.jsp* file and replace the code with the following:
+1. Open the same view JSP file and replace its code with the following:

         <%@ taglib uri="http://java.sun.com/portlet_2_0" prefix="portlet" %>
         <%@ taglib prefix="aui" uri="http://liferay.com/tld/aui" %>